-- ► Checking out your BlackBerry Bold behind the scenes
+- ► Checking out your BlackBerry Curve behind the scenes

-- Seeing what your BlackBerry Bold can do
+- ► Seeing what your BlackBerry Curve can do

 - ► Handling the hardware

-Because you're reading this book, you probably have a BlackBerry Bold (and we're pretty sure that you aren't eating it).
-We're curious, though - what actually convinced you to buy this particular handheld mobile device?
-Was it the always-connected e-mail, the multimedia player to replace your iPod or iPhone, or a really good sales pitch?
-The list could go on and on - and we might never hit on the exact reason you got yours.
-For whatever reason you bought your BlackBerry Bold, congratulations; you made an intelligent choice.
+s of May 2009, the BlackBerry Curve family was deemed the best-selling smartphones in the United States.
+We're curious - what convinced you to buy this particular handheld mobile device?
+Was it the stats?
+The BlackBerry Curve 8500's cool optical trackpad?
+The compact size?
+The always-connected e-mail?
+The multimedia player to replace your iPod or iPhone?
+Or did you get a really good deal?
+The list goes on and on - and we might never hit on the exact reason you got yours.
+For whatever reason you bought your BlackBerry Curve, congratulations; you made an intelligent choice.

-The same smarts that made you buy your BlackBerry Bold are clearly at it again.
-This time, your intelligence led you to pick up this book, perhaps because your intuition told you there's more to your BlackBerry Bold than meets the eye.
+The same smarts that made you buy your BlackBerry Curve are clearly at it again.
+This time, your intelligence led you to pick up this book, perhaps because your intuition told you there's more to your BlackBerry Curve than meets the eye.

 Your hunch is right.
-Your BlackBerry Bold can help you do more than you thought.
-For example, your BlackBerry Bold is a whiz at making phone calls, but it's also a computer that can check your e-mail and surf the Web.
+Your BlackBerry Curve can help you do more than you thought.
+For example, your BlackBerry Curve is a whiz at making phone calls, but it's also a computer that can check your e-mail and surf the Web.
 We're talking World Wide Web here, so the sky's the limit.
 Help is always at your fingertips instead of sitting on some desk at home or at the office:

-- ✓ Need to check out the reviews of that restaurant on the corner? - ✓ Need to know right now what's showing in your local movie theaters, or what the weather will be like tonight, or what's the best place to shop the sales?
+- ✓ Need to check out the reviews of that restaurant on the corner? - ✓ Need to know right now what's showing in your local movie theaters, or what the weather will be like tonight, or what's the best place to shop the sales? - ✓ Need to know your current location and get directions to that cozy bedand-breakfast, or retrieve news headlines, or check stock quotes?

-- ✓ Need to know your current location and get directions to that cozy bedand-breakfast, or retrieve news headlines, or check stock quotes? - ✓ Want to do some online chatting or view some pictures online? - ✓ Hankering to network with your old classmates?
+- ✓ Want to do some online chatting or view some pictures online? - ✓ Hanker to network with your old classmates?

-You can do all these things (and more) with your BlackBerry Bold.
+You can do all these things (and more) with your BlackBerry Curve.

-BlackBerry Bold is also a full-fledged personal digital assistant (PDA).
+BlackBerry Curve is also a full-fledged personal digital assistant (PDA).
 Out of the box, it provides you with the organizational tools you need to set up to-do lists, manage your appointments, take care of your address books, and more.

-Being armed with a device that's a phone, an Internet connection, a PDA, a GPS device, and a full-on media player all built into one makes you a powerful person.
-With your BlackBerry Bold (along with this resourceful book), you really can increase your productivity and become better organized.
+Being armed with a device that's a phone, an Internet connection, a PDA, a GPS device (Curve 8900), and a full-on media player makes you a powerful person.
+With your BlackBerry Curve (along with this resourceful book), you really can increase your productivity and become better organized.
 Watch out, world!
-BlackBerry Bold-wielding powerhouse coming through!
+BlackBerry Curve-wielding powerhouse coming through!